By Jérôme-Mario Chijioke Utomi

 The second relates to another similar decision/commitment by the Federal Government of Nigeria, in observance of the International Day of Education, to increase Nigeria’s annual domestic expenditure on education by 50% over the next two years, and 100% by 2025.

 Interestingly, this article isn’t alone in seeing the comments, especially the second development, as a good step in the right direction.

-Take, for illustration, a statement issued and signed on Monday by Geoffrey Njoku, UNICEF Communications Specialist in Maiduguri, among others, which read: “The Nigerian government is committed to increasing funding for education, which is a very important step.
+Take, for example, a statement issued and signed on Monday by Geoffrey Njoku, UNICEF Communications Specialist in Maiduguri, among others, who said: “The Nigerian government is committed to increasing funding for the education, which is a very important step.
 Far too many Nigerian children today are not in class and for those who are; far too many of them do not receive a solid education that can translate into good prospects for the future.
 This is a step forward, an increase from the 5.7% allocated for 2021, although there is still a long way to go to reach the internationally recommended benchmark of countries devoting 15-20% of their national budget to education”.

 The statement added that “at least 10.5 million children are out of school in Nigeria, the highest rate in the world.
 A full third of Nigerian children are out of school and one in five out-of-school children globally is Nigerian,” said Peter Hawkins, UNICEF Representative in Nigeria.

-Essentially, apart from what UNESCO has said, there are of course, in my view, other intrinsic reasons why the latest measures taken by the federal government, if implemented, are to be commended Nigerians.
+Essentially, apart from what UNESCO has said, there are of course, in my view, other intrinsic reasons why the latest measures taken by the federal government, if implemented, deserve praise Nigerians.